anteater/anteater/docs/user_guide.rst

-All RegExp files should be stored in the  set location of ``anteater_files`` that is declared in ``anteater.conf`` - this is important, as ``anteater_files`` is ignored by anteater during all scanning operations.
+All RegExp files should be stored in the  set location of ``anteater_files`` that is declared in ``anteater.conf`` - this is important, as ``anteater_files`` is ignored by anteater during all scanning operations, thereby stopping anteater falsely flagging its own strings set within ``flag_list``.

 flag_list
 ---------